tiagoad/covid19pt-charts/README.md

 To clone/update the data, run `./update-data.sh`.

-Install poetry globally (`pip install poetry`), then run `poetry install` in the project directory to install all the python dependencies in a virtualenv.
+[Install poetry](https://python-poetry.org/docs/) (`curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -`), then run `poetry install` in the project directory to install all the python dependencies in a virtualenv.

 Run `poetry shell` to enter a virtualenv shell, and run `python chart.py` to generate the charts in your project directory as PNG pictures.
 Alternatively, run `poetry run python ./chart.py`)